bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 open metamask
 click import account
 in cli: `make anvil`
-take a private key and paste it in metamask to import account click ADD NETWORK copy - paste account from cli (anvil)
+take a private key and paste it into metamask to import account click ADD NETWORK copy - paste account from cli (anvil)
 symbol: eth
 rpc-url: http://127.0.0.1:8545
 chainid: 31337

-This will deploy all contracts to the "fake" hardhat localhost blockchain (chainId 31337) Update your constants.js (in b-donate-front) with the new contract address.
+This will deploy all contracts to the "fake" Anvil localhost blockchain (chainId 31337) Update your constants.js and constantsCheatpay.js with the new contract address.
-In your constants.js file, update the variable contractAddress with the address of the deployed "FundMe" contract.
 You'll see it near the top of the hardhat output.

 Connect your metamask to your local hardhat blockchain.
-`PLEASE USE A METAMASK ACCOUNT THAT ISNT ASSOCIATED WITH ANY REAL MONEY.` I usually use a few different browser profiles to separate my metamasks easily.
+`PLEASE USE A METAMASK ACCOUNT THAT ISNT ASSOCIATED WITH ANY REAL MONEY.`

-In the output of the above command, take one of the private key accounts and import it into your metamask.

 Additionally, add your localhost with chainid 31337 to your metamask.